If you’d like to be a part of our team, head to the Co-op Careers Portal to view all jobs and apply.

 When applying for a job (particularly a competitive training contract with a law firm) you are likely to be up against serious competition.
 Recruitment teams will have huge volumes of applications to wade through so make sure yours gets noticed.

 There are certain things you can do to ensure you stand out for the right reasons.
 Follow these steps to put yourself in the best position possible to secure a training contract.

 The biggest step you can take has to be gaining practical experience.
 This includes practicing advocacy and being able to demonstrate client interaction experience.
 Note that this doesn’t necessarily need to be in a legal environment.
-One of our best Solicitors worked in a recruitment agency before joining Co-op, managing client relationships.
+One of our best Solicitors worked in a recruitment agency, managing client relationships, before joining Co-op.

 Any work experience you can get to help demonstrate your confidence, commercial awareness, influencing skills and ability to build strong relationships will be brilliant.

 2. Get out and do

 Anything that demonstrates proactivity is also going to help you stand out, so if your base line is your study, what can set you apart?
 Are you attending mock debates, quizzes, or other activities alongside your studies?
 If you are, shout about these!

 Have you held positions of responsibility at school, university or in clubs or societies?
 Have you done any volunteering or fundraising for charity?
 Many recruiters will be looking for these key skills.
 Show them that you have an unswerving appetite to achieve and be successful.

 3. Meet people